I celebrated Israel's 75th anniversary with pepper spray – DW – 05/12/2023

 As the sense of emergency among the liberal and secular population spreads, Toni and I still meet every Saturday night.
 In the eyes of many members of the government and right-wing activists, we are a mob of anarchists, traitors and fascists.
 Some have already been arrested.

-At the end of the fifth demonstration, after we say goodbye, a group of angry teenage boys follow me home, chanting "Death to the leftists!"
-My heart is pounding as they follow me to the front door of my building.
-I rush up the stairs to my apartment and they disappear.
+At the end of the fifth demonstration, after we said goodbye, a group of angry teenage boys followed me home, chanting "Death to the leftists!"
+My heart was pounding as they followed me to the front door of my building.
+I rushed up the stairs to my apartment and they disappeared.

 That night, as I desperately tried to fall asleep, my mother appeared before me in a lucid dream.
 She was dressed in a tattered coat, wearing battered shoes, and holding a worn suitcase.
 In a voice as clear as it was in my childhood, she said to me, "In a place where death is being shouted at people, you have to get up and go."

-"But I'm going," I answer her.
-She stares at me.
+"But I'm going," I answered her.
+She stared at me.
 She doesn't understand.
 "I'm going to the demonstrations," I explain to her.
 "You have to go.
 You have to go," she repeats several times.
 "Take care of yourself," she adds.
 Then, she disappears.

 'It's a shame Hitler didn't kill you'